otoolej/tfd_decomp/README.md

 ```

 # THINGS NATHAN HAS DONE: 29/08/19
-Uploaded first go at algorithm: file of interest is tvfilt_decomp_NS\tf_decomposition_demo_v1.m, the remaining files are called by this demo
+Uploaded first go at algorithm: file of interest is
+`tvfilt_decomp_NS\tf_decomposition_demo_v1.m`, the remaining files are called by this demo
-Uploaded EEG test signal into data\test_signals: file test_signal_eeg1.mat
+Uploaded EEG test signal into data\test_signals: `file test_signal_eeg1.mat`

+## Comments:
-Comments: in general pretty good but weird missing bit in reconstructed signal at around 1750 samples (edge linking not picking up the LF component at this point in time).
-I will look into it.
-Good things to note is that it shows temporal segmentation, not just frequency based segmentation.
+in general pretty good but weird missing bit in reconstructed signal at around 1750 samples
+(edge linking not picking up the LF component at this point in time).
+I will look into
+it.
+Good things to note is that it shows temporal segmentation, not just frequency based
+segmentation.